-Analysis and reporting of survey results deserve as much care as survey construction.
-Market researchers agree that it is important to communicate survey results to audiences with clarity.
-It is never wasted effort to explain in layman’s language how the survey results were analyzed and what the reporting conventions mean.
-This is particularly true when survey results are reported as statistics.
+Market researchers agree it's important to communicate survey results to audiences with clarity.
+It's never wasted effort to explain in layman’s language how the survey results were analyzed and what the reporting conventions mean.
+This is particularly true when survey results are reported as statistics; the analysis and reporting of survey results deserves as much care as survey construction.

-Often, the tendency is to focus attention on the frequency or percentage of survey responses in the top-box.
-But it is important to consider the frequency of responses in the bottom two boxes, as well.
+The tendency is to focus attention on the frequency or percentage of survey responses in the top-box.
+You should also pay special attention to the frequency of responses in the bottom two boxes, as well.
 A high percentage score in the top-box range should not be allowed to eclipse bottom box scores altogether.
-One of the best ways to address this split analysis is to place a ceiling on the frequency or percentage of responses that are within the bottom box, just as a certain frequency or percentage in the top-box range is designated as the level to aim for either quarterly or annually.
+One way to address this split analysis is to place a ceiling on the frequency or percentage of responses that are within the bottom box, just as a certain frequency or percentage in the top-box range is designated as the level to aim for either quarterly or annually.

 Data interpretation is made stronger when the frequency distribution and the cumulative frequency distribution are also provided.
-The frequency distribution shows the percent of responses for each question item that correspond to the points on the rating scale used by respondents to provide their answers to the survey.
+The frequency distribution shows the percent of responses for each question that correspond to the points on the rating scale.
 Cumulative percentages show the percent of responses up to and including all the previous points on the rating scale.

 Customer Satisfaction Is a Special Case

 Surveys that measure customer satisfaction pose particular challenges to market researchers.
 Customer satisfaction surveys are purposefully designed to identify strengths and weaknesses in a company or organization from a consumer’s perspective.
 An associated challenge is that the results from customer satisfaction surveys are sometimes used to measure the performance of employees, which is not what the survey is designed to do.